datavortex/QuanSimBench/README.md

 ```
 ## You can test the ability of your computer to simulate quantum AQFT's as follows:

 A) First run the benchmark until termination with increasing number of nodes/cores until you get the highest performance in the last row of the column "States/s".
 That usually corresponds to the largest number of qubits that you can simulate (column Qubits), and the largest number of nodes you can run.
-(The ALLOCATION ERROR indicates normal termination, and if the program hangs report the last visible result).
+If the program hangs, report the last visible result.

 B) Verify that you get the "Pass=yes" result on all rows.